Bernard Judge: Career

 Judge received initial recognition in 1960 when his first project, “The Triponent House”, which he built in the Hollywood Hills, was published in several international journals.
 His “Triponent House”, a geodesic dome completed in 1962, was Judge's effort to find an economically sound solution to housing using the finest technology of the day.
 He called his experimental house “Triponent” for its three intrinsic elements: the envelope, utility core, and interior spaces.
-The envelope consisted of a 50-foot diameter geodesic dome covered with transparent Mylar, and shaded by photo-electric cells.
+The envelope consisted of a 50-foot diameter geodesic dome covered with transparent Mylar and shaded by photo-electric cells.
 The utility core contained the manufactured plumbing, utilities, kitchen and bathroom appliances, mechanical and electrical systems.
 Interior spaces were left open for the individuals using them to design for themselves accordingly.
 The geodesic framework of the “Triponent House” is at the Smithsonian Institution in Washington, D.C.

+"The Triponent House" can be seen in the final scene of the Italian movie Smog.

 In 1965, Judge started his own architectural firm, The Environmental Systems Group, with the concentration of his work in residential and commercial design, preservation, and resort facility planning, with particular focus on the local environment and culture.
 He has conducted housing research in a dozen countries around the world, taught design and lectured on environmental design at California State University, Long Beach, California Polytechnic Institute, Pomona, University of California Los Angeles, University of Southern California, Southern California Institute of Architecture, and University of California Berkeley.
 Judge has been published in architectural books and design journals across the globe and has addressed the International Society for Coral Reef Studies.